 It’s way too common for employees to get all the necessary training, while their managers don’t.
-This creates a communication vacuum and results are suboptimal.
+This creates a communication vacuum, and the results are suboptimal.

 Do this the other way around – start the learning process from the management and only then go to employees.
 As a matter of fact, the best results would be achieved when all the managers train their own people.

 This is how Toyota did it and continue to do it.
-It’s the managers who train their people and not a third-party company that has no real experience inside the business.
+It’s the managers who train their people and not a third-party company with no real experience inside the business.

-This builds a special master-apprentice relationship between the manager and the employee and contributes to the long-term commitment of the people to the company.
+This builds a special master-apprentice relationship between the manager and the employee and contributes to the people's long-term commitment to the company.

 To tackle this dimension of the Lean transformation, make people development a strategic item that the board actually looks into.

-There’s no doubt that leadership plays a central role implementing a Lean transformation.
+There’s no doubt that leadership plays a central role in implementing a Lean transformation.
 That’s why it occupies the internals of the Lean Transformation house (image 1).
-It interacts with the entire system, in order to make it better, and in return, the system protects it from the cold outside.
+It interacts with the entire system to make it better, and in return, the system protects it from the cold outside.

 The management of an organization is the glue that makes it all work.
 But there’s one thing that can’t be stressed enough: